blackferncreations/germankeycut/intellectual-context.md

 Integration becomes more plausible as this exceptional requirement decreases.

-GermanKeyCut uses a narrower operational definition of integration within [framework.md](./framework.md).
+The framework uses a narrower operational definition of integration in [framework.md](./framework.md).

 The manuscript may examine the concept beyond market positioning.